sunrise-php/docs/docs/sunrise/awesome-skeleton/README.md

 composer test
 ```

+## Production

+- Configure the cache in `config/definitions/prod/cache.php`;
+- Define the environment variable `APP_ENV=prod` in the `.env` file in the production environment.

 ## Dependencies

-Your new project will be based on the following open-source solutions:
+Your project will be based on the following open-source solutions:

 - [monolog/monolog](https://packagist.org/packages/monolog/monolog)
 - [php-di/php-di](https://packagist.org/packages/php-di/php-di)